marc-f/adamcod.es/_posts/2013-06-04-deploy-a-basic-lamp-stack-digital-ocean-chef-solo.md

 {% flickr 8935261856 %}

 Now browse to `~/.ssh` and open `id_rsa.pub` in your favourite text editor.
-Copy everything you see there to your clipboard, and paste it into the "Public SSH Key" field in the Digital Ocean control panel.
+Copy everything you see there to your clipboard, and paste it into the "Public SSH Key" field in the [Digital Ocean](https://www.digitalocean.com/?refcode=dd312899e4e9) control panel.

 Now give your key a name, it doesn't matter what it is, it's just for your reference in-case you have a few SSH Keys for different uses.
 Click "Create SSH Key" and you're all done.

 {% flickr 8935274328 %}

-Next, click the big green 'Create' button to create a new 'Droplet' (the name Digital Ocean give to a VPS instance).
+Next, click the big green 'Create' button to create a new 'Droplet' (the name [Digital Ocean](https://www.digitalocean.com/?refcode=dd312899e4e9) give to a VPS instance).

-Enter a host name for your new Droplet at the top, select a size (the smallest will do for this demo)
+Enter a host name for your new Droplet at the top, and select a size the smallest will do for this demo, but feel free to select a larger one, [Digital Ocean](https://www.digitalocean.com/?refcode=dd312899e4e9) charge by the hour, not the month.

 {% flickr 8935205666 %}